flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### When to Use Autoland

 When low visibility operations (LVO) CAT III are enforced, the use of Autoland is required.
 LVO operations are either announced via ATIS or ATC.

 Performing an Autoland is permissible for CAT II / CAT III runways even when low visibility operations (LVO) are not enforced, and this may even extend to CAT I runways.

 Autoland can also be subject to local procedures and authorities.

 ### When Not to Use Autoland

-- ATC restrictions
+- ATC restrictions.
 - Airport capabilities missing or restrictions in place.
 - Aircraft capabilities missing or limitations exceeded.
 - If CAT1 is displayed on the FMA, Autoland is not authorized.